 You also have the option to buy a disposable Charlie Banana insert if you intend to use the covers when going out.

-It is a good long-term investment because even after your child is done using it, it can be re-used over and over again.
+It is an excellent long-term investment because even after your child is done using it, it can be re-used over and over again.
 If not, there are a lot of stores out there that accept used cloth diapers.

 Provided that they are still in good quality, you can sell your stash if you decide not to have another child.